Happa1/unit1-2024/project/unit1/project1.md

 ## Success Criteria
 1. The electronic ledger is a text-based software (Runs in the Terminal).
 2. The electronic ledger display the basic description of the cyrptocurrency selected.
-3. The electronic ledger allows to enter, withdraw and record transactions.
+3. The electronic ledger has sign up, log in, and log out system.
-4. The electronic ledger has sign up, log in, and log out system.
+5. The electronic ledger allows to enter, withdraw and record transactions.
-5. The electronic ledger display the exchange of currency (yen and dollars).
+6. The electronic ledger display the exchange of currency (yen and dollars).
-6. The electronic ledger display profit after user enter or withdraw cryptocurrency.
+7. The electronic ledger display profit after user enter or withdraw cryptocurrency.
-7. The electronic ledger display the line graph of transaction and profit.
+8. The electronic ledger display the line graph of transaction and profit.

 # Criteria B: Design